 In the case of Happyish, the fall off is so monumental no one else will ever attempt this at press tour again.

-In any even, Hoffman died and the series should have died with him.
+In any event, Hoffman died and the series should have died with him.
 Not that what remains is all Coogan’s fault.
 The British writer/comedian has played boorish dolts before.
 Alan Partridge is a boorish dolt, but Coogan always found a way to make him sympathetic, which was quite a trick.
 Hoffman may have been better in this role, but the role is so unworthy of both of them lets not drill into this any deeper.

 There are talented people behind Happyish.
 Ken Kwapis directs and is a producer.
 The man has The Larry Sanders Show, The Bernie Mac Show, The Office and Outsourced on his resume.
 Because of this, I watched a second episode of Happyish.